investigativepost/lead-buffalo-2016/index.md

 Consider the disparity: The city collected only five of 300 samples in the past five rounds of testing from homes in the ZIP code located in the heart of the East Side.

-By contrast, the city collected 41 out of the 300 samples from homes in the ZIP Code that covers predominantly white neighborhoods in North Buffalo where not a single child was diagnosed with high lead levels in recent years.
+By contrast, the city collected 41 out of the 300 samples from homes in the ZIP code that covers predominantly white neighborhoods in North Buffalo where not a single child was diagnosed with high lead levels in recent years.

 Nevertheless, Mayor Byron Brown said he wasn’t alarmed by Investigative Post’s findings.